pkuppens/my_chat_gpt/my_chat_gpt_utils/docs/VIBE-CODING.md

    Request clear comments or documentation to ensure generated code is maintainable and easy to modify later.

+## Coding Style Guidelines

+### Python Coding Standards

+1. **PEP 8 Compliance**

+   - Follow PEP 8 style guide for code formatting
+   - Use 4 spaces for indentation
+   - Maximum line length of 132 characters
+   - Use meaningful variable and function names in snake_case
+   - Pass ruff linter checks for code quality

+2. **Type Annotations**

+   - Use type hints for all function arguments and return types
+   - Use `Type | None` instead of `Optional[Type]`
+   - Use `Type1 | Type2` instead of `Union[Type1, Type2]`
+   - Use `TypeVar` for generic types
+   - Use `TypeAlias` for complex type definitions

+3. **Documentation**

+   - Include docstrings for all functions, classes, and modules
+   - Follow Google-style docstring format
+   - Document parameters, return types, and exceptions
+   - Include usage examples in docstrings
+   - Use type annotations in docstrings for complex types

+4. **Code Structure**

+   - Write modular, single-responsibility functions
+   - Keep functions under 50 lines when possible
+   - Use meaningful variable names
+   - Implement proper error handling with try/except blocks
+   - Use context managers for resource management

+5. **Testing**
+   - Include doctests for simple functions
+   - Write unit tests for complex logic
+   - Use pytest for test organization
+   - Maintain high test coverage
+   - Use pytest fixtures for test setup

+### JavaScript/TypeScript Standards

+1. **Code Style**

+   - Follow ESLint and Prettier configurations
+   - Use 2 spaces for indentation
+   - Use meaningful camelCase variable names
+   - Implement consistent semicolon usage

+2. **TypeScript Best Practices**

+   - Use strict type checking
+   - Define interfaces for complex objects
+   - Use type guards for runtime type checking
+   - Leverage utility types when appropriate

+3. **Documentation**

+   - Use JSDoc comments for functions and classes
+   - Document parameters and return types
+   - Include examples in documentation
+   - Maintain README.md with setup instructions

+4. **Code Organization**
+   - Follow single responsibility principle
+   - Use async/await for asynchronous operations
+   - Implement proper error handling
+   - Keep functions focused and small

+### SQL Standards

+1. **Query Structure**

+   - Use consistent indentation
+   - Capitalize SQL keywords
+   - Use meaningful table and column aliases
+   - Include comments for complex queries

+2. **Performance**

+   - Use appropriate indexes
+   - Optimize JOIN operations
+   - Implement proper WHERE clauses
+   - Use EXPLAIN to analyze query performance

+3. **Security**

+   - Use parameterized queries
+   - Implement proper access controls
+   - Sanitize user inputs
+   - Follow least privilege principle

+4. **Maintainability**
+   - Use consistent naming conventions
+   - Document complex queries
+   - Break down complex queries into CTEs
+   - Include comments for business logic

 ## Example Prompts and Rationale

 Prompt Example 1: